-The tolerance on each of these amounts is ± 0.2 g.
-Mix the test sample until it is homogenous.
+The tolerance on each of these amounts is ± 0.2 g

-4.3.
+5.3.
 Prepare two test samples of the above recipe.

-NOTE: If U_k values below the specified (full pay) value have been obtained from previous tests on this project, the Engineer may increase the number of test samples from two to four, and go directly to the U_k determination specified in section 8. of this test method.
-This is in lieu of performing a two sample test, discarding a failed result, and retesting with four samples.
+NOTE: If U_k values below the specified (full pay) value have been obtained from previous tests on this project, the Engineer may increase the number of test samples from two to four, and go directly to the U_k determination specified in section 9. of this test method.
+This is in lieu of performing a two-sample test, discarding a failed result, and retesting with four samples.

-5.1.
+- 6.1.
 Mix the test sample until it is homogenous.
 Using a finger to block the opening of the funnel, pour the test sample into the funnel.
 Level the material in the funnel with the spatula.
-Center the measure under the funnel, remove the finger and allow the sample to fall freely into the measure.
+Center the measure under the funnel, remove the finger and allow the sample to fall freely into the measure. - 6.2.

-5.2.
 After the funnel empties, remove excess heaped aggregate from the measure by a single pass of the spatula with the blade vertical using the straight part of its edge in light contact with the top of the measure.
 Until this operation is complete, exercise care to avoid vibration or disturbance that could cause compaction of the fine aggregate in the measure.
 After strike-off the measure may be tapped lightly to compact the sample to make it easier to transfer the measure.
-Brush adhering grains from the outside of the measure.

-5.3.
-Pour contents of cylinder into 200 mL volumetric flask using a funnel to assure total transfer of aggregate.

-5.4.
-Weigh the flask and sample, record as A.
+Brush adhering grains from the outside of the measure. - 6.3.
+Pour contents of cylinder into 200 mL volumetric flask using a funnel to assure total transfer of aggregate. - 6.4.
+Weigh the flask and sample, record as A. - 6.5.

-5.5.
 Add distilled water (deionized water can be substituted).
 Rotate the flask in an inclined position to eliminate all air bubbles.
 Do not shake.
 Allow the flask to sit for several minutes then roll flask again.
 Continue the process until there are no visible air bubbles present or for a maximum of 15 minutes, whichever comes first.
-Distilled water (and entire test) should be at $77 \pm 2^{\circ}F(25 \pm 1^{\circ}C)$.
+Distilled water (and entire test) should be at $77 \pm 2^{\circ}F$ ($25 \pm 1^{\circ}C$).

+NOTE: Bubbles or foam may be dispelled by touching them carefully with a hot wire or the tip of a paper towel.
-5.6.
-Adjust distilled water to the calibrated volume mark on the neck of the flask.

-5.7.
-Weigh flask and contents, record as B.
+- 6.6.
+Adjust distilled water to the calibrated volume mark on the neck of the flask. - 6.7.
+Weigh flask and contents, record as B. - 6.8.

-5.8.
 Repeat procedure for the second test sample and record results.

-6.1.
+7.1.
 Calculate the uncompacted void content, (U_k) , by this method: